MenloOne/menlo-one-docs/README.md

 ![alttext](https://raw.githubusercontent.com/MenloOne/menlo-one-docs/master/docs-images/menlo-one-docs_0008_5.png "")

 **Troubleshooting**
 If you any problems install the dependencies, you might want to make to switch to NPM v5.10.0 - You might have mixed results with other versions.
-The easiest way is to delete the block-overflow folder and start again from scratch, but run npm install npm@5.10.0 before npm install
+The easiest way is to delete the block-overflow folder and start again from scratch, but run `npm install npm@5.10.0` before `npm install`.

 If you have any other problems, please feel free to ask for a hand in the Menlo Telegram channel https://t.me/Menloone.
 Or you could of course post your question on the public version of Block Overflow. https://blockoverflow.menlo.one/